ludiosarchive/Securetypes/README.md

 	support `tuple` and any object with a `__securehash__`.

 *	A `securedict` is even less thread-safe than a `dict`.
-Don't use the same `securedict` in multiple threads.
+Don't use the same `securedict` object in multiple threads.
 Doing this may result in strange exceptions.

 *	A `securedict` is `==` to a normal `dict` (if the contents are the same).